BlueFinchCommerce/module-checkout/.github/CONTRIBUTING.md

     - Complete and commit your changes to your hotfix branch.
     - Raise a PR for your hotfix branch against `develop` for approval, if you have conflicts on the dist files accept either version, they will be re-generated.
 - Once approved, merge your hotfix branch in to `develop`.
-    - Wait for the github action to generate the `view/frontend/web/js/checkout/dist` directory before updating any environment for testing.
+    - Wait for the GitHub action to generate the `view/frontend/web/js/checkout/dist` directory before updating any environment for testing.
 - When the release candidate is ready it can be merged to `main`.
-    - Wait for the github action to generate the `view/frontend/web/js/checkout/dist` directory before the final step:
+    - Wait for the GitHub action to generate the `view/frontend/web/js/checkout/dist` directory before the final step:
 - [Create a new release and tag](#creating-a-release-and-tag) from `main` as the new version.

 For hotfixes from an older tag:
 - Find the tag you need to hotfix and branch off that tag, naming your branch `hotfix/my-hotfix-branch-name`.
     - Complete and commit your changes to your hotfix branch.
-    - Wait for the github action to generate the `view/frontend/web/js/checkout/dist` directory before updating any environment for testing.
+    - Wait for the GitHub action to generate the `view/frontend/web/js/checkout/dist` directory before updating any environment for testing.
 - At this point you will be able to have the flexibility to do what you need, either tagging a `-p1` off that tag or merging it into `main` etc

 ## Manual module version update for display in Admin